 One of the largest costs for any software organization is the salaries that they pay.
 After all, the business model for software basically converts human time (a fixed cost) into software (an asset), which is then monetized through various means such as advertising and licensing.

 Organizations may elect to use remote development teams for a couple of different reasons.
 The most obvious reason is price: generally speaking, remote development teams are much cheaper per person versus their United States counterparts.
-This factor is especially critical for small start-ups, which may not have sufficient financial runaway to use developers.
+This factor is especially critical for small -ups, which may not have sufficient financial runaway to use developers.

 Furthermore, organizations may use remote development teams if they seek to provide an international product.
 It makes sense to use developers who already understand the culture and language where one might want to launch a product - for example, if you wanted to launch a shopping mobile app in Vietnam, you’d likely want to hire Vietnamese resources who can then provide a user experience that best fits the Vietnamese market.